LisaBaetsle/end-of-field-challenge/README.md

 ## Tech/Framework used

 Made with Visual Studio Code
-Interface simple 01: No SASS, No frameworks, just custom css.
+Interface 01 simple: No SASS, No frameworks, just custom css.
-Interface  complex 05: No frameworks, Yes SASS
+Interface 05 complex: No frameworks, Yes SASS

 ## Author and Rights